sebastianangermund/home_service/django_web_server/home_server/README.md

 Either in Django admin or trough the API documentet below: Create a things.models.LedLight with any local IP (192.168.x.x) and let the state be "-".
 When you create the LedLight object, an object from analytics.models.LedLightData will be created automatically, with field active=False.
 Also a csv file will be automatically created as home_server/data_files/ledlights/*id*.csv.
 If you now change the LedLight state (either trough admin or API) to either "on" or "off", the LedLightData object will automatically change to have field active=True.
 And if a LedLightData object is active, then its csv file will be automatically populated with (timestamp, state)-rows periodically.
+This periodic writing is done by a cron job in the debian-service image found in the docker-compose file.

 ### Using Arduino

 Same as above with some exceptions:

+* Comment out the mock-service part from docker-compose.yml
 * Create a LedLight object without address.
 Get the arduino going and give it the uuid generated as the LedLight objects uuid.
 * Make sure to note the arduino local IP and port number.
 Update the LedLight object with these.
 * Either set DEBUG = False in settings, or overwrite DEBUG as True in things.models.

-# Prod.
-Environment

 # API Endpoints: